rickievishal/nextchatapp/README.md

 i do more things like this.

 # Blocked by rules?
-Break them with codecode🤓
+Break them with code🤓